adao/tonydao.pro/src/_pages/services.md

 ### Coaching

-I provide coaching and one-on-one support to help you excel in your chosen field .
-Book an introductory call today .
+I provide coaching and one-on-one support .

+### Coding

+I know how to code .